qsopol/SelfAssessment/Skills/Paradigms.md

-## Multi-paradigm programming:👂 heard
+## Multi-paradigm programming

-- Theory:👂 heard
+- Theory
-  - Procedural programming:👂 heard
+  - Procedural programming:🖐️ used
-  - Imperative programming:👂 heard
+  - Imperative programming:🖐️ used
-  - Structured programming:👂 heard
+  - Structured programming:🖐️ used
-  - Non-structured programming:👂 heard
+  - Non-structured programming:🖐️ used
-  - Functional programming:👂 heard
+   - Functional programming:🖐️ used
-  - Prototype-based programming:👂 heard
+  - Prototype-based programming:🖐️ used
-  - Object-oriented programming:👂 heard
+  - Object-oriented programming:🖐️ used
-  - Object-based programming:👂 heard
+  - Object-based programming:🖐️ used
-  - Generic programming:👂 heard
+  - Generic programming:🖐️ used
   - Concurrent computing:👂 heard
   - Asyncronous programming:👂 heard
   - Parallel programming:👂 heard